 The lecture series includes FREE programs presented by experts on a variety of topics.
 Typically, lectures are about one hour, and include some face-to-face time with acclaimed authors, professors, and researchers on historical, artistic, and cultural topics.
 The 2018 Lecture Series has been sponsored by Martin North.

-This event has been sponsored by the Inn at Cannon Beach!
+This event has been sponsored by Cannon Beach Vacation Rentals!